Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Introduction

+In summary, the main contributions of this work can be summarized in five points.
+First, a new computational formulation for Penalized Composite Link Models is introduced, which avoids the explicit construction of high-dimensional Kronecker-product design and composition matrices, a central feature of existing implementations.
+Second, this formulation enables the estimation of PCLMs in two or more dimensions at fine resolutions that are computationally infeasible or unattainable with currently available methods.
+Third, the original probabilistic assumptions of the Composite Link Model are fully preserved, avoiding the additional modeling assumptions and likelihood modifications inherent to EM-based approaches.
+Fourth, it allows full variance and uncertainty estimation in multidimensional settings, where existing algorithms frequently fail due to prohibitive memory requirements.
+Finally, the approach achieves substantial gains in computational speed and memory efficiency without compromising estimation accuracy.

-The structure of this paper is as follows: following this Introduction, Section \ref{sec:CLM} provides an overview of the Penalized Composite Link Model, focusing on the new estimation methodology within the Generalized Linear Array Models framework, as well as methods for computing variance and standard errors.
+The structure of this paper is as follows: following this Introduction, Section \ref{sec:CLM} provides an overview of the Penalized Composite Link Model, focusing on the new estimation methodology within the Generalized Linear Array Models framework and on methods for computing variance and standard errors.
+Section \ref{sec:Simulations} presents two simulation studies designed to evaluate the accuracy of the PCLM in recovering the latent distribution and to compare the computational performance of the proposed method against the original formulation.
 Section \ref{sec:Applications} illustrates the practical utility of the proposed approach through the analysis of two mortality datasets in two-dimensional and three-dimensional settings.
 Finally, Section \ref{sec:Conclusions} concludes by summarizing the main findings.